iyra/radu/README.md

 Literally none, except for `go`; you can compile by doing `go build lisp.go`.
 The resulting binary is compatible with `gdb` if you need to do any debugging.

+## Credits

+Thanks to Ioannis Panagiotis Koutsidis for helping me sort out the behaviour of quote, the idea behind the parser, the environment structure, how to make let and lambda bindings non-persistent and how to make define bindings persistent only to their scope, and general suggestions and debugging advice.

 ## License

 Copyright (C) Iyra Gaura 2017